ProjectSidewalk/SidewalkWebpage/README.md

     root@[container-id]:/opt#
     ```

-1. Run `npm start`.
+1. Run `npm start` from inside the Docker shell.
 The result of this command is dictated by what `start` is supposed to do as defined in `package.json` file.
 As per the current code, running this command will run `grunt watch` & `sbt compile "~ run"` (`~` here is triggered execution that allows for the server to run in watch mode).
 This should start the web server.
 Note that the first time compilation takes time.
 Successful output of this command will look like:

     ```
     > grunt watch & sbt clean "~ run"